yunseo-kim/yunseo-kim/README.md

 <h3 align="center"><em>"I sell here, Sir, what all the world desires to have—POWER."</em></h3>

 👋 Hello, I'm Yunseo Kim.
 I'm an undergraduate student majoring in Nuclear Engineering at Seoul National University.
 I'm interested in *Fusion Power*, *Machine Learning*, and *Quantum Computing*.
-I usually organize works related to machine learning and quantum computing here on Github.
+I usually organize works related to machine learning and quantum computing on GitHub.

 I agree with *[Lev Artsimovich](https://en.wikipedia.org/wiki/Lev_Artsimovich)*: fusion power will arrive **"when mankind needs it – maybe a short time before that"**!